 I commissioned veteran grape grower and winemaker, Cameron Hosmer from nearby Cayuga Lake to laser plant our vineyard and assist us in our wine making efforts.
 The result is our current award-winning estate wines.

 Being a lover of big bold beautiful red wines I met a conundrum.
-I was quite confident that we could grow pinot noir in upstate New York, as it is a cool climate grape, but I’m not so sure about other red varietals.
+I was quite confident that we could grow in upstate New York, as it is a cool climate grape, but I’m not so sure about other red varietals.
 New York State’s cool climate, harsh winters, and short growing season are not ideal for growing some of my favorite red varietals.
 Although my views shared here may not be popular among New York State grape growers and winemakers, I think it’s important to note that there is a reason that they grow Bordeaux varietal grapes (Cabernet Sauvignon, Cabernet Franc, Merlot, Malbec, and Petit Verdot) in Bordeaux and not in Burgundy (or for Germany for that matter!).
-In Burgundy, they grow pinot noir and chardonnay, not shiraz.
+In Burgundy, they grow and chardonnay, not shiraz.

 Faced with this dilemma, I wished to find a way to create the red wines that I love.
 I established a spinal research collaboration in Adelaide, Australia in 2004 and have visited there 1-2 times a year since.
 One of my Australian collaborators and friend is a spine surgeon whose hobby-passion is his 300-acre farm where he grows 80 acres of vines in Australia’s Eden Valley, adjacent to the famed Barossa Valley.
 On each visit, once the research was finished, we would retreat to his beautiful vineyard.
 Along the way, I had the unique opportunity to meet many winemakers and individuals in the wine industry on these trips.
 This was the hook for me.